the episode

 John McLarty: Right.

 Kimberly Faith: And because humility allows his power to come in and work through us.
-And the more it’s kinda like the more we see something being done, the more we believe in it Mhmm.
-And then the more we wanna do it.
-Because, you know, I think God does my life way better than he than God does my life way better than I do.
+And the more it’s kind of like the more we see something being done, the more we believe in it and then the more we want to do it.
+Because, you know, I think God does my life way better than I do.
 But I can sit here and say that and then turn around thirty minutes later and try to do it my own way again because my brain hasn’t been trained to think that way.

-John McLarty: go back to God resists the proud but gives grace to the humble.
+John McLarty: You just go back to God resists the proud but gives grace to the humble.

 Kimberly Faith: Right.

-Kimberly Faith: And a habit.
+Kimberly Faith: And it’s a habit.
 It’s a really bad habit.
-If our first response is prayer, instead of making our prayer I mean, prayer our last resort, you know, then we’re gonna get a lot more done anyway because God’s handling our life.
+If our first response is prayer, instead of making prayer our last resort, you know, then we’re going to get a lot more done anyway because God’s handling our life.
 But that requires this humility to say, You know, God, you said my life is hidden with you, so I’m hiding it now.

 John McLarty: And you know what?
 He always has a better plan.